This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

-headache pleasure of figuring out what to do with her hair.
+You’ve been blessed with a little girl!
+You get to stock up on adorable dresses, frilly skirts and matching shoes.
+It’s everything you dreamed having a girl would be.
+You also get the pleasure headache of figuring out what to do with her hair.
 And let’s face it, sometimes it truly can be a headache.
 You could just throw it in a ponytail everyday but some days you want something more unique for your special girl.
 In this article, you’ll learn 3 new ways to style your girls locks, Beyond the Ponytail.
-Grab her favorite book or game to use as a distraction and get styling!
+Grab her favorite book or game and get styling!

 Triple Pigtail- Short Hair

-This style is great for the girl whose hair is taking a little bit longer to come in, with some layers and overall shorter length.
+This style is great for the girls whose hair is taking a little bit longer to come in, with some layers and overall shorter length.
 It allows you to pull all their hair up, which is such a relief for them in the heat of the summer.

-- Start with parting their hair directly down the center.
+Start with parting their hair directly down the center.
 Use a clip to keep one side out of the way while you work with the other.
 You’re going to create 3 subsections within each side, making sure the subsections are even.

-- Gather the hair for your first subsection and secure with a hair tie.
+Gather the hair for your first subsection and secure with a hair tie.
 Make a part for your second subsection and bring the hair from the first into the second and secure with a hair tie.
 Repeat for the last subsection.

-- Repeat all steps for the other side.
+Repeat all steps for the other side.
 Try to keep the partings the same as the first side, as well as the placement of the hair ties.